open-sauced/docs/docs/welcome/opensauced-intro.md

 ## Who is OpenSauced for?

-OpenSauced is for maintainers, Open Source Program Offices (OSPOs), contributors, companies, community managers, and anyone who is interested in what's happening in the open source ecosystem.
+OpenSauced is for maintainers, Open Source Program Offices (OSPOs), contributors, companies, community managers, and anyone interested in what's happening in the open source ecosystem.

 Embarking on an OpenSauced journey enhances your growth and community engagement.
 Let's launch your open source success story! 🚀